Scholz, Macron say diplomacy can fix Ukraine-Russia standoff | DW | 25.01.2022

 "If there is an attack, there will be retaliation and the price (for Russia) will be very high," Macron said.

-Scholz also said a Russian threat to Ukraine's territorial integrity would be bear "serious consequences" for Moscow.
-In addition, he defended how the German government has handled the crisis.
+Representatives from Russia, Ukraine, Germany and France, known as the "Normandy format," will meet in Paris on Wednesday, a development which was praised by Scholz.

-The French president said he would hold phone talks with Russian President Vladimir Putin on Friday, as part of a "demanding dialogue" with Moscow.
+The French president also said he would hold phone talks with Russian President Vladimir Putin on Friday, as part of a "demanding dialogue" with the Kremlin.

 Both Germany and France have expressed concerns about additional sanctions against Russia.